 The same goes for athletes.
 If athlete 1 runs a 4.3 sec 40-yard dash and athlete 2 runs a 4.5 sec dash but has better starting and stopping (acceleration/deceleration) mechanics, athlete 2 will be faster on the field every time.
 This is particularly important for middle infielders in baseball who don’t really have a lot of time to foot-plant and change direction to make a play.

 Thus, training first-step quickness and change-of-direction speed as well as improving mobility, strength and deceleration mechanics are the focal points of any great speed development program.

 A thorough warm up is what sets the athlete up for a productive training session or game.
-Today we’ll go over the steps involved in the warm up and movement prep protocol that all of our athletes at RPP go through at the beginning of every speed session.
-So, without further ado, here we go…
+Today we’ll go over the steps involved in the warm up and movement prep protocol that all of our baseball players at RPP go through at the beginning of every speed sessions.

 Being explosive and running (and stopping) quickly can be very taxing on not only the muscles and joints, but the central nervous system as well.
 It is imperative to perform a proper warm up for speed training:

 - Soft Tissue Work – Reduce muscle knotting (myofascial) for greater movement, nerve firing, and muscle action